-The e-permit will generate a unique number allocated to your vehicle registration number and address.
+The e-permit generates a unique number allocated to your vehicle registration number and address.
 Once you have received the confirmation email containing your unique number, you can use your e-permit straightaway.

-On arrival at a Household Recycling Centre, your vehicle registration number will be scanned by site staff using a handheld device to confirm that a valid e-permit is in place for your vehicle.
+On arrival at a Household Recycling Centre, your vehicle registration number will be entered by site staff into a handheld device to confirm that a valid e-permit is in place for your vehicle.
 A check will be made that waste types and amounts carried are acceptable.
 You will then be allowed to dispose of your household waste.

 After making a visit to the Household Recycling Centre, you will receive an email confirming your visit and the number of available visits remaining.
 Where a vehicle requiring an e-permit and a trailer are used, both containing waste, two visits will be deducted from your e-permit.

 E-permits expire one year from the application date, or when all 12 visits have been used within that year.
-No reminder will be issued for renewal, so please keep a note of the date.
 You should also keep the unique number allocated to your vehicle safe as you will need it to renew your permit or make any alterations to your details.

 If you are hiring a commercial-type vehicle or trailer to transport your household waste, you still need to apply for an e-permit.
 You will also be required to present the hire papers and proof of residence in Cambridgeshire to staff at the Household Recycling Centre upon arrival.

 Permit requirements are based on the towing vehicle, so trailers do not need to be registered, but must be within maximum allowable dimensions, and must display the registration plate of the towing vehicle.